dustinpfister/blog_posts/_posts/git-size-of-repository.md

 ## Conclusion

 That will be it for now when it comes to the size of a git folder.
 There might be a great deal more to write about with this one when I get around to expanding on this subject a bit more when more things come up.
 There is just keeping in mind that I can not just cd into the root folder and do a [linux du](https://man7.org/linux/man-pages/man1/du.1.html) command to get an idea of the size.
+There is the question if the local repo is a deep clone or not, and there are just a lot of factors at play here when it comes to knowing what the actaul size is.